 If possible, attach a copy of the bill or fines statement to the appeal form.
 Circulation staff may be able to provide a duplicate copy.
 Please attach copies of any supporting documentation which may help clarify any extenuating circumstances.

 Appeals of overdue fines must be made within two weeks (14 days) of incurring the fine.

 Appeals of fees and/or fines on lost items must be made within seven (7) days of returning the item if the item is found and returned within one calendar year of being declared lost.

 Fines and/or fees incurred for items which are lost and not subsequently found and returned, or for items returned more than one calendar year after being declared lost, will not be waived.

 In general, fines or fees will not be waived for the following reasons:

 Appeals are reviewed first by the Circulation Supervisor on duty.
-If no Circulation Supervisor is on duty, the appeal form will be submitted for review when s/he returns or to the Information Desk.
+If no Circulation Supervisor is on duty, the appeal form will be submitted for review when s/he returns or to the Library Service Desk.
 If the Circulation Supervisor denies the appeal, the patron may submit a final appeal to the Director of Library and Information Resources.
 The decision of the Director of Library and Information Resources is final and may not be further appealed.
 Patrons should note that in the majority of cases, appeals that are initially denied are unlikely to be overturned further up the appeals hierarchy.